Wapsie Valley advances to state final with win over Holy Trinity

-Wapsie Valley won in three straight sets, with each being a hard-fought and close victory.
+Wapsie Valley won in three straight sets, with each set being a hard-fought and close victory.

 “Holy Trinity are a perennial power and they know how to perform down here,” said Wapsie Valley head coach Heather Robinson.
 “Every point you have to fight for 100 percent and that’s what we did.”